vincentbernat/network-lab/lab-vxlan/README.md

  - type 3 (multicast Ethernet routes): they are here to make broadcast, unknown unicast and multicast traffic.

+To get a *frr* compatible with *Cumulus Quagga*, use the following `./configure` line:

+    ../configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var/run \
+                 --enable-user=quagga --enable-group=quagga --enable-vty-group=quaggavty \
+                 --enable-oldvpn-commands --disable-bgp-vnc

+However, a small modification is still needed in `bgpd` configuration.

 ### Interoperability

 As for interoperability, the biggest problem is how RD and RT are